isomerpages/mlaw-cmc/_partner-with-us/5a-our-mediators.md

 **Appointment**

-All candidates who have applied to become CMC mediators will undergo the following process:
+<p style="text-align: justify">All candidates who have applied to become CMC mediators will undergo the following process:</p>
 * Application
 * Selection
 * Basic Mediation Training